2023 Solar Incentives Guide for Jacksonville Beach, FL - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Jacksonville Beach solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+To best understand how the new Clean Energy Credit applies to you, reach out to your local Jacksonville Beach solar installation company.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these might include rebates, tax credits and more.
-These solar incentives — which may be handled by your county or municipality, or by the state of Florida — might be offered on an ongoing basis, or for only a limited time.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+The incentives — which may be handled by the state of Florida, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Jacksonville Beach

-The variety of solar incentives available has contributed greatly to the increase in the use of solar power nationwide over the last 15 years.
-You can get solar incentives from the federal government, the Florida government or from your local utility company.
-Reach out to your local solar panel installation company today to find out more information and to save as much money as possible on a solar system for your Jacksonville Beach home.
+The large number of solar incentives available has helped tremendously increase the adoption of solar energy nationwide over the past 15 years.
+You may receive solar incentives from your local utility company, the federal government or the Florida government.
+Contact your local solar panel installation company today to learn more and to save as much money as possible on solar panels for your Jacksonville Beach home.

 EcoWatch's Jacksonville Beach, FL Solar Incentives FAQs

-How much will solar panels save me on my electric bill in Jacksonville Beach annually?
+How much will a solar system save me on my electric bill in Jacksonville Beach annually?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.